Herbertkartel/alx-low_level_programming/0x0B-malloc_free/README.md

-function to return a pointer of a 2d array
+Function to return a pointer of 2d